It is remarkably important and yet equally difficult to adequately:

 The Future of Text book deals with future information-processing technologies; so Beaudoin’s chapter also deals with technical requirements and implications of assessing resources.

-The rest of this webpage provides some information about this.
+The rest of this webpage provides some information about the paper.
+But for full details on CUP’A please refer to the two Cognitive Productivity books.

 Excerpt from chapter in Future of Text book